Abhishekvrshny/json-lint/README.md

 1. Follow the existing code style and structure
 2. Add comments for complex logic
-3. Test your changes across different browsers
+3. Test your changes across different browsers and devices
 4. Update documentation as needed
+5. Consider responsive design in all UI changes

+### Testing Responsive Design

+When contributing responsive features:

+1. Test on actual mobile devices when possible
+2. Use browser developer tools to simulate different screen sizes
+3. Test both portrait and landscape orientations
+4. Verify touch interactions work properly
+5. Check that text remains readable at all sizes

 ## 📄 License